dfki-ric-underactuated-lab/double_pendulum/docs/text/leaderboard.robustness.rst

   leaderboard_config = {"csv_path": name + "/sim_swingup.csv",
                         "name": name,
+                        "simple_name": "simple name",
+                        "short_description": "Short controller description (max 100 characters)", "readme_path": f"readmes/{name}.md",
                         "username": username}

 where `name` is the `controllername` and `username` is your github username.
+Please add a simple name to display in the leaderboard and a short description of your controller with max.
+100 characters.
+Do not use commas (,) in your description as they are used as separators in the data table!
+For participating on the official leaderboard, i.e. when you create a pull request, please also add a readme markdown file which describes your controller in `readmes/controllername.md`.
+Add references if applicable.

 Feel free to import the model and simulation parameters from `sim_parameters.py` if you need them to instantiate your controller.